amadibethel/Altschool-Program/README.md

 ## 🚀 AI Product Architect | Digital Innovator | Fintech Entrepreneur

 Welcome to my GitHub!
 I'm a visionary tech entrepreneur and product designer passionate about leveraging emerging technologies to solve real-world problems — especially across Africa.
-With a strong background in **AI**, **FinTech**, **UX/UI**, and **digital transformation**, I build and scale impactful digital solutions from the ground up.
+With a strong background in **AI**, **FinTech**, **UX/UI Design**, and **Digital Transformation**, I build and scale impactful digital solutions from the ground up.

 ---